-In the Second innings, Viswanath scored a faultless 137, and never looked back.
-The most telling appreciation of his batting, much of which was displayed under the shadow of Sunil Gavaskar, was that many a captain considered him a Potentially more dangerous batsman than his brother-in-law, unfortunately, he had a tendency to get out far too often when he Was well set, otherwise, there would be at least another 2000 Test runs to his credit.
+In the second inning, Viswanath scored a faultless 137 and never looked back.
+The most telling appreciation of his batting, much of which was displayed under the shadow of Sunil Gavaskar, was that many a captain considered him a potentially more dangerous batsman than his brother-in-law; unfortunately, he had a tendency to get out far too often when he was well set; otherwise, there would be at least another 2000 Test run to his credit.

-On the field, he was quiet and unassuming, and I cannot recall wept him ever becoming involved in the more unsavory incidents which had already become a part of the game.
-Away from the ground, he was gregarious with a subtle sense of humor, The BCCI did India a great service (possibly quite unwittingly) by not appointing him captain Viswanath never wanted it, and, in truth, he was too nice a person to have made a success of it.
+On the field, he was quiet and unassuming, and I cannot recall him ever becoming involved in the more unsavory incidents that had already become part of the game.
+Away from the ground, he was gregarious with a subtle sense of humor.
+The BCCI did India a great service (possibly quite unwittingly) by not appointing him captain Viswanath; Viswanath never wanted it, and, in truth, he was too nice a person to have made a success of it.

-The only time, I found him at a complete loss of words was at Gwalior where we had been invited to play in a tournament.
-One evening, Madhavrao Scindia had organized a dinner about 20 Miles out of town and in those days the road went through some dense forest, the likes of which G.R.
+The only time I found him at a complete loss for words was at Gwalior, where we had been invited to play in a tournament.
+One evening, Madhavrao Scindia had organized a dinner about 20 miles out of town, and in those days, the road went through some dense forest, the likes of which G.R.
 Vishwanath and most of the other city-dwelling players had never encountered.

-On the way back we were ambushed by a bunch of horrible-looking dacoits; Prasanna was shot dead, and G.R.
+On the way back, we were ambushed by a bunch of horrible-looking dacoits; Prasanna was shot dead, and G.R.
 Vishwanath and B.S.
-Chandrashekar Were succinctly informed of the fate that awaited them.
-Fortunately, before this fate befell our heroes, who were now openly weeping.
-Now, Scindia turned up and the dacoits (probably his constituents) dispersed, for the next two hours all G.R.
+Chandrashekar were succinctly informed of the fate that awaited them.
+Fortunately, before this fate befell our heroes, who were now openly weeping, Now that Scindia had turned up and the dacoits (probably his constituents) had dispersed, for the next two hours all G.R.
 Vishwanath could say was “They’ve killed Pras.”